mdnrita/mdnrita/README.md

 - 👋 Hi, I’m Michael.
-- 👀 I’m interested on practising my new skills.
 - 🌱 I’m currently learning Full Stack Web Development.

-- 💞️ I’m looking to collaborate on new projects.
-- 📫 How to reach me: mdnrita@gmail.com
+- 📫 How to reach me:mdnrita@gmail.com

 <!---
 mdnrita/mdnrita is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.